freetrade-io/ts-firebase-driver-testing/README.md

 has a similar use-case, but requires a lot more meddling with Firebase internals to stub out the parts of the system that interact with the outside world.

-_firebase-driver-testing_ instead provides an interface for Firebase as a driver that can be swapped out in one go, using either the real Firebase or an in-memory version that exists in a single process with your tests.
+_ts-firebase-driver-testing_ instead provides an interface for Firebase as a driver that can be swapped out in one go, using either the real Firebase or an in-memory version that exists in a single process with your tests.